 Now, as mentioned at the beginning of this guide, German legislators are preparing to open the country’s cannabis economy even further.
 This is certainly an excellent time to be learning more about Germany and the nation’s perspective on cannabinoids.

 The country’s perspective on THC products may be unique, but German views on CBD, CBG, and other non-intoxicating cannabinoids are relatively generic and unlikely to pose significant challenges.
-That being said, an understanding of German views on CBD and similar compounds cannot be complete without taking the nation’s overall cannabis history into account.
+However, understanding German views on CBD and similar compounds requires considering the nation’s overall cannabis history.
 Below, we’ll take a look at the top three cannabinoids currently leading the international cannabinoid economy, diving deeper into the ways ancient German cannabis wisdom may be informing contemporary positions:

 Yes, CBD is legal in Germany both due to German law and the nation’s participation in the EU.
 CBD is not specified under the BtMG, so this German narcotics law has no bearing on the compound itself.
 Furthermore, EU regulations have long held that, under most circumstances, cannabis containing less than 0.2% THC (increased to 0.3% in 2021¹¹) is useable for industrial or scientific purposes, not for the purpose of intoxication.